HappyLuckYesterday/react-hooks-react-router-code-along/README.md

 ### A complicated world needs an address

-So far, we have been building our applications without any navigation, so far everything in the app has lived at the same url.
+So far, we have been building our applications without any navigation, so everything in the app has lived at the same url.
 Now we can make it look like we are changing the page, by showing or hiding some components, but none of these changes are dependent on a change in the url.

 Now this may seem like a small quibble, but web addresses are the backbone of the Internet.
 Think about it, the web is just a series of links to other pages.
 And now instead of sharing a link to a list of users, we currently only provide a link to our homepage, and then would require some showing or hiding to a list of users.